-- The twist things to fit the interpretation they want.
+- The “conveniently” twist things around to fit the interpretation they want.

 - They don’t give alternate viewpoints.

 - They exaggerate problems and issues.
 This is often done to such an extent that it often exaggerates these problems to unbelievable proportions.
-Sometimes, they add more problems and issues as part of the “hook”.
+Sometimes, they add, and even create, more problems and issues in order to get the “hook”.

 But we must remember that this is an illusionary and false world.
 It is a world that has been fabricated to suit specific ends.
 The effect of this include:

 - It misguides people.
 It makes people think black is white or that something is happening that isn’t, for example.